-New research paper out now: Opioid Market Trends in Afghanistan: Poppy Cultivation, Policy and Practice Under the New Regime
+New research: Opioid Market Trends in Afghanistan - Poppy Cultivation, Policy and Practice Under the New Regime

 How will the new Taliban regime change Afghanistan’s illicit drug landscape in the coming years?
 Are the Taliban genuinely committed to combating the flow of narcotics within and outside Afghanistan, as signalled by the ban on opium cultivation issued by the Taliban leadership in April 2022?